alidcast/dation/README.md

 Design goals:

-1. A Datomic database schema serves as the source of truth.
+1. The Datomic database schema serves is the source of truth (no DSL).
 2. Make Datomic schema configurations explicit, taking advantage of EDN and reader literals.
-3. Work well with the accretion-only model Datomic encourages, with appropriate support for attribute installs and data migrations.
+3. Work well with the accretion-only model Datomic encourages.
 4. Provide shorthands for declaring datomic attribute maps without sacrificing semantic meaning.
 5. Work with Datomic Cloud (and optionally Datomic On-Prem).